 One other option in the AERMOD model requires particle size data.
 This option is known as Dry Deposition (DDEP), which specifies that dry deposition flux values will be calculated.
-This option, which was selected in the modeling, automatically includes dry removal (depletion) mechanisms (known as dry plume depletion [DRYDPLT] in the old ISC modeling program and earlier versions of AERMOD) in the calculated concentrations.
+This option, when selected in the modeling, automatically includes dry removal (depletion) mechanisms (known as dry plume depletion [DRYDPLT] in the old ISC modeling program and earlier versions of AERMOD) in the calculated concentrations.
 This option represents a regulatorily approved option for assessment of offsite impacts.
+The particulate models (24hr PM10, 24hr PM2.5 and annual PM2.5) were initially run without the DDEP option.
+If the modeled impact combined with background concentration exceeded the NAAQS at select receptors, the model was re-run with 1) the DDEP option enabled and 2) a reduced receptor grid which contained only those receptors that exceeded the NAAQS.